-We brought the same by-the-foot thinking to the cutting garden as we brought to the vegetable garden (in our Kitchen Garden Planner), and came up with two planting plans that we are growing in our Burlington, VT, display gardens.
+We used the same square foot gardening techniques that we feature in the Kitchen Garden Planner to come up with two planting plans.
 One of the gardens is 7 ft. x 7 ft. and one is 7 ft. x 8 ft.
 There’s nothing special about those dimensions — it’s just the size beds we had available.

 The gardens have been wildly successful.
 They look pretty (and are always busy with bees and butterflies), but the real success is the amount of flowers they’re producing.
 The bouquet in the photo is from our first cutting in early July.